isagopal/isagopal/README.md

 - 😄 Pronouns: she/her
 - 😎 I love **scientific olympiads**, specially astronomy or english ones.
 - 😊 Brazillian, _fluent in english_ with some understanding in french, german and italian.
-- 😸 You can find me at [Neps Academy] (https://neps.academy/br/user/48304).
+- 😸 You can find me at [Neps Academy](https://neps.academy/br/user/48304).